omerugi/Monom-Polynom/README.md

 ---------------------------------------------------------------------------------------------------------------------
 ### Polynom:
-This class represents a valid Polynom OBJ.
+This class represents a Polynom OBJ- implemented by String of Monom objects .

+Polynom class works as following:

++	Receiving a String containing "Polynom" / Monom OBJ.
++	case 1: Breaks down the String into separate Monoms- and add separately to a ArrayList that will contain the Polynom.
++	case 2: recived a Monom OBJ. and adds it to a Polynom ArrayList.

 ----------------------------------------------------------------------------------------------------------------------
 **Methods implemented**